 How has her cuisine been influenced by working with the chef considered, by top North American food critics, as one of the five best chefs in the world?

 “I have learnt to get more out of the dishes and about looking after clients in the dining room; at the same time, the way he runs his restaurants has been really fascinating – he goes much further than just understanding gastronomy, he understands how important it is as part of a business.”

 But the family business Grupo Jardín also offers quality cuisine for those whose budgets don’t stretch to a Michelin experience.
 Downstairs from the gastronomic restaurant is Bistró del Jardín (with its attractive garden), offering à la carte menu, Menú Bistró and their star dishes.
-And the former adjacent hamburger café has been transformed into new concept El Danny’s Gastrobar, serving tapas, pintxos, G&Ts, cocktails, premium beers, and fine cuisine in miniature, at an accessible price – from as little as one euro!
+And the former adjacent hamburger café has been transformed into new concept El Danny’s Gastrobar, serving tapas, pintxos, G&Ts, cocktails, premium beers, and fine cuisine in miniature, at an accessible price.

 Tuesday 19:30 - 00:00 h